Erasmus+ School Education Mobility

 There are two main types of Erasmus+ School Education Projects ‘Short-term projects for mobility of pupils and staff’ and ‘Accredited projects for mobility of pupils and staff’.
 Participating schools and organisations should actively promote the programme priorities: inclusion and diversity, environmental sustainability and digital education.
 They can do this by:

 This page explains what a school or organisation can do on a School Education Mobility project and how to get involved.
-You can then sign up to our newsletter (link to newsletter section) or come to an information session (link to events section) to find out more.
+You can then sign up to our mailing list or come to an information session to find out more.

-If you want to apply for funding, you will need to be familiar with the priorities of Erasmus+ (link to priorities section).
+If you want to apply for funding, you will need to be familiar with the priorities of Erasmus+.
 You will also need to read the School Education Mobility section of the Erasmus+ Programme Guide to understand the programme rules.

 What is a School Education Mobility Project?